National Junior Framework

 The ClubGolf programme was launched in 2003 to fulfil the Scottish Government’s promise to provide every child in Scotland with an opportunity to experience golf, part of Scotland’s commitment to the game which formed part of the successful bid to host the 2014 Ryder Cup.

-Scottish Golf is one of the four ClubGolf partners, alongside sportscotland, Professional Golfers Association (PGA) and the Golf Foundation.
+Scottish Golf was one of the four ClubGolf partners, alongside sportscotland, Professional Golfers Association (PGA) and the Golf Foundation.

-Now in its tenth year, ClubGolf has made significant progress in its short history and a major impact on the number of youngsters experiencing the game, as highlighted in the following key statistics:
+ClubGolf made significant progress in its short history and a major impact on the number of youngsters experiencing the game, as highlighted in the following key statistics:

-- 303 clubs and facilities delivering ClubGolf coaching programmes
+- 320 clubs and facilities delivering ClubGolf coaching programmes at its peak

-- 126 PGA Professionals (+20 Assistant Pros) engaged in supporting delivery
+- 160 PGA Professionals engaged in supporting delivery